 The Indonesian island of Bali is anachronistic.
 So many of the things you find don’t make a lot of sense.
 It’s as if the island hasn’t had time to catch up with itself.
 Traditional wooden boats with 200 hp motors bolted on the stern.
-Island-wide LTE data but constant power blackouts.
-Gelato kiosks everywhere yet no air conditioning.
+Island-wide LTE data paired with constant power blackouts.
+Gelato kiosks everywhere, yet no air conditioning.
 Hard Rock Cafes in the midst of a caste system reminiscent of India.

 Let me be clear: Bali is possibly one of the best destinations in the world for those wishing to soak up the sun.
 But in the past ten years, it’s developed so rapidly that it’s difficult to find the real, local aspect of the island.
 Even in Ubud, the mountain town that’s known as the arts and culture center of Bali, there is a Ralph Lauren store and one of the nicest Starbucks I’ve ever seen.